agsb/jelly/README.md

 a control circuit for counter to define zero, increase or decrease

-a 2-bit control, for signals select, increase, decrease, to code tape
+a 2-bit control, for signals enable, increase, decrease, to code tape

-a 2-bit control, for signals select, increase, decrease, to data tape
+a 2-bit control, for signals enable, increase, decrease, to data tape

-a 2-bit control, for signals select, increase, decrease, to I/O tape
+a 2-bit control, for signals enable, increase, decrease, to I/O tape

+a 2-bit control, for signal select tape one or two

 ### code tape